Sony RX100 V vs Canon M100

 Both the RX100 V and the M100 are recent models that feature in their makers' current product line-up.
 The RX100 V replaced the earlier Sony RX100 IV, while the M100 followed on from the Canon M10.

 Review summary: Sony RX100 V vs Canon M100

 So what is the bottom line?
-Which of the two cameras – the Sony RX100 V or the Canon M100 – has the upper hand?
+Is the Sony RX100 V better than the Canon M100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).